-FOR THE NINE MONTHS ENDED MAY 31, 2020
+FOR THE YEAR ENDED AUGUST 31, 2020

-The following is management's discussion and analysis of the results of operations and financial conditions ("MD&A") of Outcrop Gold Corp. (the "Company", or "Outcrop") and should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and related notes thereto for the nine months ended May 31, 2020 (the "Financial Report"), and with the audited financial statements for the years ended August 2019, 2018, and 2017, all of which are available on the SEDAR website at www.sedar.com.
+The following is management's discussion and analysis of the results of operations and financial conditions ("MD&A") of Outcrop Gold Corp. (the "Company", or "Outcrop") and should be read in conjunction with the accompanying audited consolidated financial statements and related notes thereto for the years ended August 31, 2020 (the "Financial Report") and 2019, both of which are available on the SEDAR website at www.sedar.com.

-The financial information in this MD&A is derived from the Financial Report prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
+The financial information in this MD&A is derived from the Financial Report prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB"), and with Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 All dollar amounts are expressed in Canadian dollars unless otherwise indicated.